Bake Sale Flyer Templates

 Perfect in Pink

-The pink theme flyer specifically emphasizes a cupcake sale for a cancer fighting benefit.
+The pink theme poster template specifically emphasizes a cupcake sale for a cancer fighting benefit.
 Sell at “run for the cure” events for extra fund-raising.
 Post this flyer in hospital and imaging center waiting rooms.
 The words and graphics are already on the flyer to shout your cupcake sale message.

 Vegan Annual Bake Sale